CNES/pangeo-pyinterp/README.md

 these projects was not quite sufficient for our needs.
 That is why this project was created.

-This first version can interpolate 2D fields using `bivariate` and `bicubic` interpolators, 3D fields using `trivariate` interpolators and `unstructured grid`.
+This version can interpolate 2D fields using `bivariate` and `bicubic` interpolators, 3D fields using `trivariate` interpolators and `unstructured grid`.
+You can also apply a data `binning` on bivariate field by simple or linear binning.

 The library core is written in C++ using the [Boost C++ Libararies](https://www.boost.org/), [Eigen3](http://eigen.tuxfamily.org/),